A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 This rule change is also intended to prevent people from gaming the system: a person with a bronze plan who finds out that he needs extensive medical care cannot move to a new area and enroll in a gold or platinum plan (the option to change metal levels is still available during each annual open enrollment period).

 You have 60 days from the date of your move to complete your enrollment.
-In most states, including all states that use HealthCare.gov as their Marketplace, special enrollment period applications just have to be completed by the last day of the month to have coverage that starts the first of the following month1 (before 2022, the deadline was generally the 15th of the month).
+In most states, including all states that use HealthCare.gov as their Marketplace, special enrollment period applications just have to be completed by the last day of the month to have coverage that starts the first of the following month.
+That will be true in every state as of 2025 — including states like Colorado that run their own Marketplace platform — under a federal rule that was finalized in 2024.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.